JmfanBU/ReachNNStar/README.md

 We have tested our code with RAM memory size 3072 MB.
 The tool is stored in folder ~/ReachNNStar.

-In the home directory, credentials.txt includes the information about user name and password. readme.txt contains the instruction to test our tool. howto_vbox_shared_folder.txt is the instruction about file sharing between virtual machine and your desktop.
+In the home directory, credentials.txt includes the information about user name and password. readme.txt contains the instruction to test our tool. howto_vbox_shared_folder.txt is the instruction about file sharing between virtual machine and your desktop. ~/ReachNNStar/checksum_result.txt is for integrity check.

 We note that since VM does not support GPU usage and have limited RAM memory, the runtime result could be different from what we report.